JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 # Algorithms

 ## Big O notation
 Big O notation refers to the time complexity of an algorithm, messuring how many lines of code are roughly executed as a the size of data scales - it aproximates growth.
 Whilst big O is an indicator of efficieny, its only really applicable for large data sets (large values of n).
 A n^2 algorithm can be equally fast compared to a log n algorithm for 5 items.
+Big O notation is a non machine dependent.

 Big O notation can refer to best case, worse case or the average case.
-Average time or worst case senario is most commonly used.
+Worst case senario is most commonly used because you can't expect your algorithm to run with the best case or average case all of the time.

 - O(1) - linnear time; constant
 - O(log n) - logarithmic time; changes at a slowing rate
 - O(n) - linnear time; changes proportionally
-- O(n^2) - polynomial time; proportional to the square, has a nested loop
+- O(n²) - polynomial time; proportional to the square, has a nested loop
-- O(2^n) - exponential time; amount of time doubles as n increased, slower than polynomial
+- O(2ⁿ) - exponential time; amount of time doubles as n increased, slower than polynomial
 - O(n!) - factorial time; just don't, traveling salesman brute force solution.
 AND BOGOSORT

-To find the big O notation of an algorithm, check the time complexity of each loop and take the highest one.
+To find the big O notation of an algorithm, check the time complexity of each loop and and count how many operations are made.
+Then take the highest degree of this function and omit any constants.
+E.g f(x) = ½n(n+1) = n²

 ## Designing algorithms
 Consider time and space compexity (using a lot of storage is bad), in unison.
 One can be sacrifised for the other sometimes.